David and Goliath

 Marian, S.C.
 29571

 Do: Greet your students warmly, welcoming them to the games workshop.
-Introduce yourself and have the Shepherds introduce themselves.
+Introduce yourself and have the other adults in the room introduce themselves.

-Say: Today, we are going to continue talking about the Bible story about David and Goliath, but first a quick game to see how much you know about the story.
+Say: Today, we are going to be talking about the Bible story about David and Goliath, but first, let's play a quick game to see how much you know about the story.

 Say: I’m going to give each team a set of picture cards that tell the story of David and Goliath.
 It’s going to be your job to put these cards into the correct timeline, in other words, put them in the order that they actually occurred.
 However, you will only have two minutes to do it.
 Are you ready?
 Go!